zketosis/liam/memory-bank/progress.md

 - Supabase JS integration for database access in the document viewer page, with optimized queries using nested joins.
 - Dynamic branch name management for KnowledgeSuggestion operations, replacing hardcoded branch names.
 - Streamlined database schema with removal of unused Doc and DocVersion models, focusing on GitHub-integrated document management.
-- Schema metadata generation pipeline that creates and stores metadata suggestions based on PR reviews.
+- Schema metadata generation pipeline that creates and stores metadata suggestions based on PR reviews, with context-aware prompts that build upon existing metadata.
 - Type-safe implementation of Supabase queries with proper handling of bigint fields and nested relationships.
 - Enhanced review generation with PR context, incorporating pull request descriptions and comments for more comprehensive analysis.
 - Improved naming consistency throughout the codebase, with `fileChanges` replacing `schemaChanges` for better clarity.